Experiential Learning Depot

 How do you incorporate 21st-century skill building into your curriculum or routine?

-If you are looking for a resource that specifically focuses on skills, check out my 21st-Century Skills Portfolio.
-Otherwise, keep your eyes out for posts on engaging learners in 21st-century skill building throughout September and October.
+If you are looking for a resource that specifically focuses on showcasing 21st-century competencies, check out my 21st-Century Skill-Building Portfolio.

 Observe.
 Question.
 Explore.
 Share.